 Getting started on your Study Abroad

 Students who are interested in a study abroad program can explore programs and options starting with the International Affairs Office.
-Their website is an excellent resource for programs already established at the university, including many programs coordinated through individual colleges the are led by University of Michigan-Dearborn Faculty.
+Their website is an excellent resource for programs already established at the university, including many programs coordinated through individual colleges that are led by University of Michigan-Dearborn Faculty.
 Students are strongly encouraged to make an appointment with a financial aid advisor to review eligibility and next steps.

 University of Michigan-Dearborn students who wish to study abroad may potentially use federal student aid, university scholarships, and private scholarships and loans to meet some or all of the educationally-related costs.
 It is strongly recommended that students begin the financial aid process at least three months before the program of study begins.